AxisCommunications/axis-aws-kinesis-vsp/README.md

 ## Option 2: AWS IoT Certificate

-Kinesis Video Streams do not support certificate-based authentication, however, AWS IoT has a credentials provider that allows you to use the built-in X.509 certificate as the unique device identity to authenticate AWS requests.
+Amazon Kinesis Video Streams do not support certificate-based authentication, however, AWS IoT has a credentials provider that allows you to use the built-in X.509 certificate as the unique device identity to authenticate AWS requests.

 ### Prerequisites